Hole in the Wall (American game show): Tiebreaker Wall

-One player from each team is chosen to play.
-There are two variants of this wall.
-In the first variant, each player is given ten plastic balls.
-When the wall starts moving, the players must grab as many balls as possible, throw the balls through their hole, and clear the wall.
-The player who manages to get the most balls through their hole wins the competition for their team.
+One player from each team is chosen to play and will be given ten plastic balls.
+When the wall starts moving, the players must grab as many balls as possible, and clear the wall with the balls in their hand.
+The winner of the competition for the player's team is decided by whoever gets the most balls through their hole.